dmbarbour/wikilon/docs/AwelonLang.md

 Awelon does not optimize for package-based software distribution.
 Instead, I encourage developers to favor holistic dictionary distribution models, taking inspiration from community wikis or github pull-requests.
 Many technical advantages attributed to packages - sharing, incremental compilation, download only what we need, etc. - can be adequately achieved via secure hash resources and caching.
 Holistic distribution can simplify problems related to package version configuration management and dependency hell.
 Socially, it also shifts control from package providers to dictionary users, who can freely extend or adjust the code and share it with their chosen communities.

 However, Awelon systems can represent package-based software distribution by aligning packages with word prefixes.
 For example, a one-line entry `/packagename- secureHash` can install or update a specific version for an entire package.
 This might be suitable in cases where packages involve special licenses or subscriptions. *Namespaces* can be supported via projectional editing to mitigate verbosity from hierarchical names.
-For dynamic systems, developers can arrange for a bot to synchronize packages from a trusted source (see *Bots and Effects*).
+For dynamic systems, developers can arrange for a bot to synchronize packages from a trusted source (see *Bots, Effects, and Applications*).

 ## Loops